See why 4thWay now accepts ethical ads.

 Can I sell Lendwise loans to exit early?

-In a well-diversified portfolio, expect very roughly around half your money back by year four or five, and most of the rest within two to three more years.
+In a well-diversified portfolio, expect very roughly around half your money back by year four or five, and most of the rest within two or three more years.

 Some broad statistics indicate that early repayments are rare when compared to other personal loans, so you need to be prepared to take some time to exit.

-You might be able to speed your exit in advance by trying to get in on more loans due in shorter periods, perhaps by using the auto-lend settings.
+You might be able to speed your exit in advance by trying to get in on more loans that are due in shorter periods, perhaps by using the auto-lend settings.

 Thanks for reading the Lendwise Review!
 Visit Lendwise.